 You can buy everything while you’re away.
 New clothes, shoes, toiletries and anything else you think you can’t leave without.
-Buy travel sized shampoo and shower gel, toothpaste, and sunscreen.
+Buy travel-sized shampoo and shower gel, toothpaste, and sunscreen.
 Pharmacies around the world will have anything you need, and probably for cheaper than you can buy at home.
 Take minimal clothing, you can do laundry easily wherever you are whether the hostel has a washing machine or you pay someone to do it for you.
 If you read a lot, buy a Kindle or take one book, most places have a book swap.
 Makeup?
 You don’t need it.
 That teddy bear you’ve had since you were a child?
 Valuable jewelry?
 Leave it all safely at home.

 Not quite.
 Don’t forget the really important things.
 Do not leave home without travel insurance.
 It will cost a fortune and always seems like a waste of money when you make it home without a claim, but in an emergency, it can be a lifesaver.
 Dental or hospital bills can be expensive and take a chunk out of your savings.
 If you’ve missed your flight or it’s been canceled for whatever unforeseen reason, your travel insurance can help you out.
 Get it before you leave, no excuses.

 Visas… A lot of countries require a tourist visa upon entry.
-It’s very easy to find out if you need one and how you get them, you might be issued one automatically at the airport or you might need to pay online in advanced like the ESTA for America.
+It’s very easy to find out if you need one and how you get them, you might be issued one automatically at the airport or you might need to pay online in advance like the ESTA for America.
 It’s a good idea to research this, I flew into Indonesia without one and spent an hour being questioned by airport security in broken English before they decided I wasn’t a drug dealer, just a dumb tourist.